jjeanjacques10/twitter-microservices/README.md

 Manage users profiles to control authentication and authorization actions.

+### Timeline Service

+Service to listener new tweets created and generate users' timeline in Redis

 ### Eureka Service

 Service Discovery, it's where I'll register my microservices.